 Difference Starts Here

-Han Huey Charn graduated from Nanyang Polytechnic Singapore with Diploma in Nursing (1995) and obtained an Advanced Diploma in Gerontology (2001).
-She went on a sabbatical training with Hammond Care Group, Sydney in 2003 and gleaned much practical experience in dementia care from the attachment.
+Han graduated from Nanyang Polytechnic Singapore with Diploma in Nursing (1995) and obtained an Advanced Diploma in Gerontology (2001).
+Her training with Hammond Care Group, Sydney in 2003 availed much practical experience in dementia care.

-Han has many years of working experience as Nurse Clinician in the Cognition and Memory Disorders Division at Tan Tock Seng Hospital.
-Education and counselling to familial and domestic caregivers; conducting talks and workshops on dementia related topics; conducting activities for persons with dementia are all part of her clinical expertise.
+Han has many years of working experience as Nurse Clinician in the Cognition and Memory Disorders Division at Tan Tock Seng Hospital; Providing training and counselling to caregivers; conducting talks and workshops on dementia related topics; conducting activities for persons with dementia are all part of her clinical expertise.
 She was also an important team member of the MindVital program at TTSH.